parallaxinc/propgcc/README.txt

 (7) make install-target-libgcc

 -------------------------- newlib ---------------------------------

+Newlib is no longer active.
+Ignore this step.
+It is kept here only for future reference if required.

 To build under Linux, execute the following commands (starting in this directory, which I assume is named "propgcc" on your system):